 Important: This document applies to Melco OS and Bravo OS beginning with version 11.06.077, released on July 12, 2016, and allows you to adjust the sensitivity of the Thread Break Sensor.
 If you are looking for Acti-Feed settings, refer instead to this section of the User's Manual.

-The screen below is located under: Settings - Machine.
+The screen below is located under: Tools - Settings - Machine.

 Find the box labeled TBS Calibration